 The GA/9010 study was a multicenter, randomized, double-blind, placebo-controlled, parallel group study involving 481 patients who were treated with glatiramer acetate 20 mg/day or placebo for up to three years.
 It was performed in patients with a well-defined, single, unifocal neurological presentation and with at least two cerebral lesions on T2-weighted MRI.
 The primary outcome measure in the study was the time to development of a second exacerbation according to Poser criteria.
 Secondary outcomes were brain MRI measures including number of new T2 lesions and T2 lesion volume.
 Results of the study found that time to development of a second exacerbation was significantly delayed in the glatiramer acetate group compared with the placebo group.

-To date, the provinces of Alberta, Saskatchewan, Manitoba, Ontario, Quebec, and New Brunswick have added Glatect to their drug plan benefits.
+To date, the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, and New Brunswick have added Glatect to their drug plan benefits.

 ALLY Patient Support Program: 1-833-ALLY100

 1. Cohen J., Belova A., Selmaj K., Wolf C., Sormani M.P., Oberyé

 J., van den Tweel E., Mulder R., Koper N., Voortman G., Barkhof

 F. Equivalence of Generic Glatiramer Acetate in Multiple

 Sclerosis: A Randomized Clinical Trial.
 JAMA Neurol.
 2015 Oct